zokwezo/sango/corpora/les_ruses_de_tere/README.md

 This is a collection of Central African fables about a clever trickster named Tɛrɛ (Spider) and his interactions with Tɔ̈rɔ̈ ti Gbakô (Spirit of the Forest), Ngûru (Pig), Tänä (Tortoise), Dɛngbɛ (Antilope), and Ngundë (Crocodile).

-Unlike Western fables, there is no suggestion that the actions of the trickster should be condemned, rather that the other animals should take better care of their possessions.
+Unlike in Western fables, there is no suggestion that the actions of the trickster should be condemned, rather that the other characters should be less credulous and more shrewd.

 # Availability